cengbrecht/Clear-WindowsUpdateCache/README.md

 **Q:** Can I run the script safely?
 **A:** Definitely not.
 You have to understand what the functions do and what will be the implications for you if you run them.
-Continuing this, you accept all your own responsibilites for the damages done to your computer.
+Continuing this, you accept all responsibility for any damages related to this script, or actions taken via the script.
 Though I have tested this script on Windows 11 Pro, I have not done any further testing.

 **Q:** Are elevated rights needed to run this script?